jmarranz/relproxy/README.md

 Overview
 ------

-RelProxy is a simple Java and Groovy hot class reloader for Java and Groovy providing transparent compilation and class reload on the fly, and scripting support and shell of pure Java code
+RelProxy is a simple Java and Groovy hot class reloader for Java and Groovy providing transparent compilation and class reload on the fly, and scripting support and shell of pure
+Java code.

+RelProxy is:

+1) A simple Java and Groovy hot class reloader for Java and Groovy providing transparent compilation and class reload on the fly with no need of a bootstrap class loader agent and avoiding context reloading.
+Reloading happens only in memory.
+Class reloading can be used in development phase and optionally in production (if source code can be uploaded to production).

+2) A scripting environment to execute Java code snippets the same as a shell script.
+There is no new language, is Java compiled on the fly, code in the initial archive can call to other normal Java files.
+Optionally .class can be saved in a cache to provide the fastest "scripting" language of the world.

+3) Execution of Java code snippets in command line (no need of packaging into an archive).

+4) A simple shell to code, edit and execute code snippets in Java interactively.

+5) JSR 223 Scripting API implementation for "Java" as the target scripting language.
+You can embed and execute Java code as scripting into your Java program.

 In case of Java "scripting", there is no a new language, is pure Java code with compilation on the fly.

 In spite of RelProxy is a general purpose tool it was conceived for [ItsNat web framework](http://www.itsnat.org) to provide hot class reload in development time... and if you want also in production.

-Take a look to the source code of RelProxy and [ItsNat Experiments](https://github.com/jmarranz/itsnat/tree/master/inexperiments) for Maven and Ant configurations (for NetBeans) and code examples of how to use with ItsNat (Java and Groovy code) and standalone shell.
-ItsNat examples are just an example of use case of RelProxy, RelProxy has no dependency on ItsNat and is not part of ItsNat.

-An [example of RelProxy applied to GWT-RPC](https://github.com/jmarranz/relproxy/tree/master/relproxy_ex_gwt) is also in the repository.
+RelProxy is standalone and has no dependency on ItsNat.

+RelProxy Manual explains how to configure and use RelProxy in NetBeans and Eclipse avoiding class reloading (of course other IDEs are possible).

+There are several examples of how to use RelProxy with most popular Java web frameworks ready to run into [RelProxy Examples](https://github.com/jmarranz/relproxy_examples) repository.
+Also [ItsNat Experiments](https://github.com/jmarranz/itsnat/tree/master/inexperiments) includes an ItsNat example using NetBeans with Ant, to reload Java and Groovy code.
+The most complex example is [relproxy_test_itsnat](https://github.com/jmarranz/relproxy/tree/master/relproxy_test_itsnat) created for internal testing.

-As bonus, RelProxy provides a shell scripting environment to execute:
+Besides fast and custom Java (and Groovy) class reloading, RelProxy provides a Java shell scripting environment to execute:

 1) A pure Java archive packaged like a shell script file with no need of previous compilation, compilation is done on the fly and optionally .class can be saved in a cache to provide the fastest "scripting" language of the world.
 Code in the initial archive can call to other normal Java files, again with compilation on the fly